 MECA History

 MECA began in 1977, growing out of the St. Joseph Fun ‘n Food Fest, the first citywide celebration of the various cultural groups that lived in inner-city Houston.
 St. Joseph's Catholic Church in the Old Sixth Ward led the festival; the church’s pastor, Father Sam Rosales, asked MECA’s founder and executive director, Alice E. Valdez, to build upon the spirit of community created by the festival by developing a program that would provide alternative arts activities for the city’s youth and families.
-MECA received 501(c)(3) status and was incorporated in 1979; in 1993, MECA moved to its current home in the historic Dow School building in the Old Sixth Ward.
-Built in 1912 and listed on the National Register of Historic Places, the school is currently undergoing restoration through MECA’s Dow School Rehabilitation Project; Phase I exterior restoration was completed in 2010.
+MECA received 501(c)(3) status and was incorporated in 1979; in 1993, MECA moved to its current home, the historic Dow School (listed on the National Register of Historic Places), where it continues to serve as a vital cultural hub for Houston’s most underserved communities.
+Rehabilitation of this site began in 2008 and continues despite challenges presented by economic recessions and a global pandemic.
+Most recently, MECA completed a full roof replacement and restoration of the building’s exterior envelope.
+Current capital projects include the conversion of its cafetorium into a state-of-the-art, 185-seat theater, and the addition of an elevator to bring the building into ADA compliance.

-MECA programs are nationally recognized for producing talented student artists.
-Such recognition includes being designated a Point of Light by President George H. W. Bush and being named a four-time semi-finalist for the President’s Committee on the Arts and Humanities Coming Up Taller Award.
-Student ensembles and artists also are known for their talent and achievements; recently, the National Endowment named the advanced Mariachi ensemble an American Masterpieces Touring Ensemble for the Arts.
+MECA programs are nationally recognized for producing talented student artists; recently, the National Endowment named the advanced Mariachi ensemble an American Masterpieces Touring Ensemble for the Arts.

 MECA at TBH Center